-Regular employees must participate in the Virginia Retirement System (VRS).
+Full-time, permanent employees must participate in the Virginia Retirement System (VRS).
 VRS requires five (5) years participation to be eligible to receive retirement pay when due.
 This is called being vested.
 Employees should refer to the VRS Employee Handbook for retirement information based on the plan they are under (www.varetire.org).
-Questions concerning retirement should be directed to the Department of Human Resources (628-3905) or the Benefits Coordinator at 628-3912.
+Questions concerning retirement should be directed to the Department of Human Resources (628-3905).
 See Appendix E: VRS for additional information.
-For more information on Annual Leave prior to Retirement, see page 30.